Does Pet Insurance Cover Grooming?

 Think about what you usually spend on grooming each year and compare it with the price of a wellness plan.
 The added financial coverage may be worth it if your grooming costs end up being higher.

-Keep in mind that wellness plans work on a reimbursement model, meaning you'll pay the groomer upfront, then file a claim and wait to get your money back based on your policy's terms.
+Keep in mind that wellness plans work on a reimbursement model, meaning you'll pay the groomer upfront, then file a claim and wait to get your money back based on your policy's deductible, annual limit and reimbursement rate.

 Does Pet Insurance Cover Grooming?: Bottom Line

 Most pet insurance companies won't pay for grooming costs, but a few wellness plans do include services like baths and nail trims.
 We found that Embrace and Wagmo both offer grooming benefits through their wellness coverage, providing anywhere from $100 to $700 per year.
-As always, consider whether your pet's grooming frequency and health needs justify the additional cost before purchasing pet insurance with grooming coverage.
+As always, consider whether your pet's grooming frequency and health needs justify the additional cost before shopping for the best pet insurance with grooming coverage.

 Is Grooming Covered by Pet Insurance?: FAQ